apache/airflow/airflow/providers/snowflake/ADDITIONAL_INFO.md

 The Snowflake provider when installed might break other providers.
 As of 14 December 2020 we know that Presto with Kerberos + SSL and Amazon providers are broken.

-It's because of Snowflake monkeypatching the urllib3library as described in [this issue](https://github.com/snowflakedb/snowflake-connector-python/issues/324) the offending code is [here](https://github.com/snowflakedb/snowflake-connector-python/blob/133d6215f7920d304c5f2d466bae38127c1b836d/src/snowflake/connector/network.py#L89-L92)
+It's because of Snowflake monkeypatching the `urllib3` library as described in [this issue](https://github.com/snowflakedb/snowflake-connector-python/issues/324) the offending code is [here](https://github.com/snowflakedb/snowflake-connector-python/blob/133d6215f7920d304c5f2d466bae38127c1b836d/src/snowflake/connector/network.py#L89-L92)